Brain

 // Override model per-call

-All query and evaluation methods have streaming variants that return raw AI SDK StreamTextResult objects.
+All query and evaluation methods have streaming variants that return an Adapt-shaped AdaptStreamResult — the same surface area regardless of which LLM plugin is active.

 // Stream a brain query